Netius/react-blog/README.md

 ### `https://github.com/Netius/backend-react-blog`

-Connection to MongoDb and Firebase authentication is in the link above
+Connection to MongoDb and Firebase authentication is in the link https://github.com/Netius/backend-react-blog